sijiawen/restaurants-vancouver/index.md

 ![Price](Figure_9.png)

 This graph plots the distribution of restaurants by review, grouped by socioeconomic level.
-The x-axis shows the average price of the restaurant, with 1 indicating a cheap restaurant ($) and 4 indicating an expensive restaurant ($$$$).
+The x-axis shows the average price of the restaurant, with 1 indicating a cheap restaurant ($) and 4 indicating an expensive restaurant ($ $ $ $).

 This shows that the majority of restaurants with a 1 rating are from a low socioeconomic neighbourhood.
-This price level also has the fewest number of restaurants.

-The majority of restaurants are medium priced (have a rating of 2).
+The majority of restaurants are medium priced (2).

 Expensive price levels (3 and 4) are dominated by restaurants in high socioeconomic neighbourhoods.